vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ChatScript can process any number of sentences as a single input, but it will do so one at a time.
 In addition to the naive tokenization done by other systems, CS also performs some normalizations at this point.
-For example  _5'6”_ is converted into tokens _“5 feet 6 inch”_.

 This is also where out-of-band (OOB) data gets split off from user input.
 ChatScript can send and receive information from the user and the application simultaneously.